MarioniLab/ImmuneAging2017/Readme.md

-# R code used for data analysis of Martinez *et al.*, Science (2017)
+# R code used for data analysis of Jimenez-Martinez *et al.*, Science (2017)

+The R scripts for read mapping and counting, computational filtering (quality control), normalisation, differential expression analysis and for figure generation can be found in this repository.

+* The Makefile for read alignment and counting can be found in [Mapping](../tree/master/Mapping/).

+* Quality control and filtering of low quality cells/genes is described in [Quality_control](../tree/master/Quality_control/).
+This folder contains the scripts to reproduce Fig. S1 and Fig. S2.

+* [Normalisation](../tree/master/Normalisation/) contains scripts to normalise scRNAseq data using the [BASiCS](https://github.com/catavallejos/BASiCS) package.

+* The [Differential_testing](../tree/master/Differential_testing/) repository holds scripts that perform differential expression and differential variability testing of scRNAseq data.

-The R scripts to reproduce the main results can be found in the Analysis folder.Preprocessing (Normalization) code can be found in the Normalization folder.
-For instructions on differential expression analysis visit the Differential_testing folder.
+* All scripts to reproduce the main and supplementary figures can be found in [Analysis]((../tree/master/Analysis/))

+* Raw and normalised transcript counts as well as some metadata information are available in [Data]((../tree/master/Data/))